sumup-oss/circuit-ui/.github/CONTRIBUTING.md

 Circuit UI follows semantic versioning.
 In short, this means we use patch versions for bugfixes, minor versions for new features, and major versions for breaking changes.
-Our release process is automated using [semantic-release](https://github.com/semantic-release/semantic-release) which adheres to the [Angular commit message conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
+Our [release process](#Release-process) is automated using [semantic-release](https://github.com/semantic-release/semantic-release) which adheres to the [conventional commit message format](https://www.conventionalcommits.org).

 As a result, our changelog is pretty tidy.
 You can [read our changelog on GitHub](https://github.com/sumup/circuit-ui/releases).

-## Branch organization

-We have a couple of special branches that are automatically released whenever you merge code into them.

-- `master` - A merge to master will release a new version of the library.
-- `canary` - The step before master.
-This is where we prepare a group of changes for the next release.
-- `beta` - Beta is a branch you can use to test your changes integrated with other branches before it is ready to be PR'd to canary.

-## Releases

-TODO

 ## Bugs